sgoodrow/dkp/README.md

 ## Deployment

-A/B GPT is deployed via Vercel.
+This project is deployed via Vercel.

 Deployment configuration is [here][deploy].